cherradiyacyn/ucam/README.md

 # ucam
-some mini-projects that I've worked in 2020/2021
+some mini-projects that I've worked on in 2020/2021